RonasIT/projects-operator/README.md

 Projects operator simultaneously tracks changes in project's resources and helm charts as well.
 In case of changes, it updates the projects affected by these changes.

-## Benefits
+## 🧞‍♂️ Benefits

 🚀 Fast start
-🔧 Allows developers to be sure all apps are updated
+🔧Allows developers to be sure all apps are updated
 👁 Manage everything from single place
-🍕 Fully automated
+🦾 Fully automated
 ☁️ Cloud agnostic
-💪 Flexible and customizable
+🕺🏻 Flexible and customizable
-🪵 Smart resource usage
+♻️ Smart resource usage

-## Current status
+## 🧘🏻 Current status

 At the moment projects operator is under extensive development.
 The number of the projects running via operator are growing, so we do fixes and add new supported technologies on a fly.